International Public Health Training Sites

 Comprehensive healthcare is provided, including HIV care, dental, physical therapy, public health, and hospice.
 Tenwek integrates teaching and formation throughout it services and hosts formal training programs in medicine, surgery, nursing, laboratory and pharmacy, and chaplaincy.
 Thus, Tenwek has earned a solid reputation for health promotion and for compassionate affordable healthcare, recognized throughout the surrounding provinces and nations.

 Health leaders in this remote region of northeastern South Africa have established a number of public health programs in cooperation with clinical primary health care services.
 These involve tuberculosis control, school health, immunization, and child focus groups known as Phila Phaqa Phikinini.
-These groups promote survival and development of young children, and meet periodically to review childhood health data and community interventions.
+These groups promote the survival and development of young children and meet periodically to review childhood health data and community interventions.

 INMED International Public Health students will participate in community education programs in cooperation with community health workers.
 They also will engage in caring for orphans and vulnerable children in connection with the outstanding Lulisandla Kumntwana Project.
 Mseleni community leaders complement public health training with opportunities in community development and job creation.
 The particular interests of students will be accommodated on an individual basis.